4.11 Animals on College Property

 Grievance Procedure Related to Service Animals and Emotional Support Animals

-If the decision is made to deny a request for or remove an animal covered by this policy, the affected individual may file a formal written grievance with the college director of civil rights and compliance pursuant to the Anti-Harassment, Anti-Discrimination Grievance Procedures.
+If the decision is made to deny a request for or remove an animal covered by this policy, the affected individual may file a formal written grievance with the title IX coordinator and director of civil rights compliance pursuant to the Anti-Harassment, Anti-Discrimination Grievance Procedures.

 Those with questions about the use of service animals or emotional support animals should refer to this policy and/or contact the Office of Human Resources or Disability Support Services.